 Why Would I Want to Use Kratom Potentiators?

-Potentiation can be a very useful tool for people who are using kratom for managing chronic health problems.
-However, recreational users looking for potentiation are often headed down a spiral towards addiction.
+Potentiation can be a very useful tool for people who are using kratom to manage chronic health problems.
+However, recreational users looking for potentiation are often headed down a spiral toward addiction.

 Either way, there are plenty of reasons why you might want to make your kratom last longer.
 Medical patients using kratom want to maximize pain relief; recreational users want to maximize euphoria and sedation.
 Everyone can enjoy some of these benefits.

 Some potentiators, especially the NMDA antagonists (like ketamine), have the added benefit of helping to mitigate tolerance.
 These substances are generally better at slowing tolerance rather than reducing it.